po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 @OWNER:registry=https://npm.pkg.github.com
 ```

-* Be sure to replace OWNER with your personal GitHub username.
+**Note**: Be sure to replace OWNER with your personal GitHub username.

 2. Add the package name to the list of dependencies located in `package.json`